mesoform/concierge_scheduler/README2.md

     * Function `export_trigger_actions` exports all trigger actions configuration data to file `trigger_actions.json` using the get method.
     * Function `export_actions_data` export all templates and hostgroups names and IDs to file `actions_data_orig.json` using get methods.
 This file can later be used to import auto-registration actions.

-3. **import_app**: this action will make an import of the below components using a set of backup files as source from the      assigned configuration directory.
+3. **restore_config**: this action will make an import of the below components using a set of backup files as source from the      assigned configuration directory.

     List of components: hostgroups, templates, hosts, auto-registration actions, triggers actions, mediatypes.

-    It only takes one argument: `import_app`
+    It only takes one argument: `restore_config`

-    Example: `concierge_scheduler import_app`
+    Example: `concierge_scheduler restore_config`

     Logic insight: